honojs/node-server/README.md

 ## Install

-You can install from npm registry:
+You can install from npm registry with `npm` command:

 ```
 npm install @honojs/node-server
 ```

-Or
+Or use `yarn`:

 ```
 yarn add @honojs/node-server